Blockstream/gdk/docs/source/gdk-json.rst

 :log_level: Library logging level, one of ``"debug"``, ``"info"``, ``"warn"``,
            ``"error"``, or ``"none"``.
 :proxy: The proxy connection to pass network traffic through, if any.
-:use_tor: ``true`` to enable tor connections, ``false`` otherwise.
+:use_tor: ``true`` to enable Tor connections, ``false`` otherwise.
 If enabled
-          and a proxy is not given, a tor connection will be started internally.
+          and a proxy is not given, a Tor connection will be started internally.
-          If a proxy is given and tor is enabled, the proxy must support resolving ``".onion"`` domains.
+          If a proxy is given and Tor is enabled, the proxy must support resolving ``".onion"`` domains.
 :user_agent: The user agent string to pass to the server for multisig connections.
 :spv_enabled: ``true`` to enable SPV verification for the session, ``false`` otherwise.